Ada-Developers-Academy/core-pses/04/implement-palindrome.checkpoint.md

 ##### !question

 What is the space complexity of your solution?
+Explain.

 ##### !end-question